Trump’s social media app expected to launch in February - NewsBreak

 Trump has previously claimed he might be the “only person in America with the megaphone, the resources, the experience, and the desire” to create this platform, and argued Truth Social was a necessary step in the path to restoring democracy.

 “For me, this endeavor is about much more than politics.
 This is about saving our country,” Trump said in a statement issued by TMTG last fall.
-According to Reuters , TMTG is also expected to launch a subscription video-on-demand service, TMTG+.Canadian airlines refuse to fly passengers home after in-flight party videos go viral
+According to Reuters , TMTG is also expected to launch a subscription video-on-demand service, TMTG+.Douglas County will be one of few in Kansas City area with mask mandate

 Comments / 0